www-aplas/www-aplas.github.io/travel.md

 and
 [Shanghai Pudong International Airport (PVG)](https://www.travelchinaguide.com/cityguides/shanghai/pudong-airport.htm).

-Try to use Shanghai Hongqiao International Airport if possible, which is much closer and more more convenient than Shanghai Pudong International Airport (PVG).
+Try to use Shanghai Hongqiao International Airport if possible, which is much closer and more convenient than Shanghai Pudong International Airport (PVG).
 See the information about local transformation below.

 ## Local Transportation: